initgrep-com/initgrep.blog/_postCollection/groovy/Groovy - simplifying SAM type as closures.markdown

 ```
 looking closely to the above code, It is same syntax used for the collect method for collections such as `[1,2,3,4,5].collect([]){ it*it }`

-Thank you for stopping by.
-If I have missed something, please feel free to drop your comments.